Autoimmune Kidney Disease Clinic

 We provide care for issues needing immediate treatment.
 We also help with long-term management so your child stays as healthy as possible.

 Why Choose Seattle Children’s Autoimmune Kidney Disease Clinic

 Seattle Children’s is the only program on the West Coast dedicated to diagnosing and treating babies, children and teens with autoimmune disease that affects the kidneys.
 Only a handful of clinics in the nation have this focus.

 Our team works with you to provide complete care for your child and family.
 We base our treatments on the most current research on autoimmune kidney (renal) disease.
 We tailor treatment to meet your child’s needs.

 We have deep experience in treating children with serious, lifelong disease.
 We do our best to guide families during this stressful time as they choose the best care for their child.
-With a top-10 national ranking by U.S. News & World Report for 2019-20, our Nephrology Program is the highest-ranked program on the West Coast.
+With a top-2 national ranking by U.S. News & World Report for 2020-21, our Nephrology Program is among the best pediatric nephrology programs in the country.
 We have the only rheumatology program in the Pacific Northwest dedicated to children and teens.

 Conditions We Treat

 We treat children with complex and often rare autoimmune conditions that cause problems with the kidneys’ ability to clean the blood and control fluids in the body.
 Examples are irritation and swelling of the blood vessels (vasculitis) and systemic lupus erythematosus (SLE).

 If a child’s kidneys are affected by their autoimmune condition, their disease is likely to be worse and lead to complications.
 We closely track their disease and how they respond to treatment.